Pocky-Pancake/discord-bookworm-memes-filter/README.md

 ```
 TOKEN=your_discord_bot_token
-GLOBAL_LOG=global_log_channel_id
+LOG=log_channel_id
 ```

-Replace `your_discord_bot_token` with your discord bot's token and `global_log_channel_id` with the channel id of a logging channel.
-The global logging channel will output the log of every server the bot is on.
-The `GLOBAL_LOG` env can be omitted for no global logging.
+Replace `your_discord_bot_token` with your discord bot's token and `log_channel_id` with the channel id of a logging channel.
+The error logging channel will output the log errors of every server the bot is on.
+The `LOG` env can be omitted for no error logging.

 Once the `.env` file is made, you may now run the `main.py` file.